 Again, these puffers also have red eyes and their whole body also takes red colored by making a huge difference from red-tailed puffers.
 And, they are not pure freshwater or saltwater fishes.

-So, they often can found in brackish water or in the artificial water pathways such as canals.
+So, they often can be found in brackish water or in artificial water pathways such as canals.
 But, it says this is a very rare type.
 So, if you have one you can be proud of your aquarium.
 And, you also can try to breed them for commercial use.

 However, since they grow a bit larger body size (often around 7 cm), you should be able to provide facilities for a larger gang when cultivating for commercial use.